kubernetes/minikube/docs/contributors/releasing_minikube.md

 ## Tag the Release

-Run a command like this to tag it locally: `git tag -a v0.2.0 -m "0.2.0 Release"`.
+Run a command like this to tag it locally: `git tag -a v<version> -m "<version> Release"`.

-And run a command like this to push the tag: `git push upstream v0.2.0`.
+And run a command like this to push the tag: `git push upstream v<version>`.

 ## Build the Release

-This step uses the git tag to publish new binaries to GCS:
+This step uses the git tag to publish new binaries to GCS and create a github release:

  * http://go/minikube:build-release
  * Ensure that you are logged in (top right)